Robust Monotonic Convergent Iterative Learning Control Design: an LMI-based Method: Numerical example

 In this section, we present a numerical example to illustrate the proposed results.
 The computations are done by Matlab with the toolbox SeDuMi \cite{sturm1999using} and SOSTOOLS \cite{prajna2002introducing}.
 Consider a linear uncertain plant given by

 where $\theta$ is an uncertainty variable that can take any value in $\left[-0.7,-0.5\right]$.
-Suppose the desired output trajectory is described by $y_{d}=\sin\left(k2\pi/N\right)$ with $N=100$, and fix $Q=I$ for simplicity.
+Suppose the desired output trajectory is described by $y_{d}=\sin\left(k2\pi/N\right)$ with $N=100$, and fix $Q(q)=1$ for simplicity.
 We aim at finding the optimal learning function with the structure \eqref{eq: L(q)} or \eqref{eq:L(z)} that minimizes the robust convergent rate $\gamma$.
-Given $N=100$, one can predict high computational complexity if the approach in Theorem \ref{eq:thm 1} is adopted.
+Given $N=100$, one can predict high computational complexity if the time-domain approach in Theorem \ref{thm:1} is adopted as $M$ in \eqref{eq:thm 1} is a $200\times200$ matrix polynomial with high degree.
 Hence, we resort to the frequency-domain method to solve Problem \ref{prob:2}.

 First of all, by exploiting the Jury stability criterion, it can be verified that the plant is internally robust stable for all $\theta\in[-0.7,-0.5].$

 Next, let us express the uncertain plant in $z$-domain as